-Mardi Gras Fundraiser for Kingsley School: Jazz band!
-Feb.
+Mardi Gras Fundraiser for Kingsley School: Feb.
 22, 1 pm

-Rebecca Enkin (voice), Marc Enkin (guitar, piano, etc.), Jeff McNabney (drums), plus special guests.
+Adam Enkin (voice), Marc Enkin (guitar, piano, etc.), Paul Klein (guitar), and Jeff McNabney (drums).
 Family friendly fun!
+Bingo, games, snacks!

 The concert is free to the public.
 Cantala is thrilled to be invited to participate in this series and to perform with the esteemed organist David Simon in the recital.

 Cantala Women’s Choir: Saturday, May 2, 7:00 pm

 Forest Hill United Church, 2 Wembley Road (at Bathurst, just north of Eglinton)